Workiva/go-hystrimp/README.md

 HYSTRIx iMProved
 ===================
-[Hystrix](https://github.com/Netflix/Hystrix) is an innovative project from Netflix that aims to make interactions with external dependencies robust.
-It forces one to answer important questions such as:
+Hystrimp is a Go implementation of [Hystrix](https://github.com/Netflix/Hystrix), an innovative project from Netflix.

+# What Problem Does It Solve?
+Hystrimp/Hystrix provide robustness and resilience in systems with external dependencies, particularly distributed systems (see [this excellent introduction](https://github.com/Netflix/Hystrix/wiki#what-problem-does-hystrix-solve)).
+Because the reality of distributed systems is complex, one should *never* interact with a remote API as if it were composed of local functions.
+Instead, one should consider important questions such as:

+* *How long am I willing to wait for the remote system's response?*
-*What do I do if I time out before hearing from the remote system?*
+   * *What should I do if I time out before receiving a response?*

-*What do I do if the remote system returns an error?*
+* *What do I do if the remote system responds with an error?*
+* *If a request times out or returns with an error, should I retry it?*

-*How much load should I reasonably place on the remote system?*
+   * *How many times should I retry the request?*

-*If I cannot use the remote system, should I retry my request?
-How long should I wait before retrying?*
+   * *How long should I wait before retrying?*
+* *Should I bound the number of parallel requests I make?*
+* *If the remote system is overloaded with requests, is my system part of the problem?*
+   * *How long should my system back off to allow the dependency to recover?*

 Hystrimp provides a Go implementation of these ideas: